Former U.S. President Clinton improving but will remain hospitalized | Politics

 "He is getting out shortly. ...
 Whether that's tomorrow or the next day, I don't know," Biden told reporters in Connecticut.
 "He's doing fine.
 He really is."
 On Thursday, Urena said Clinton was "up and about, joking and charming the hospital staff."

-Clinton has dealt with heart problems in the past, including a 2004 quadruple bypass surgery and a 2010 procedure to open a blocked artery.
+Clinton, who was in California to attend a dinner and reception for his foundation in Los Angeles County, has dealt with health problems in the past, including a 2004 quadruple bypass surgery and a 2010 procedure to open a blocked artery.
 The Democrat served two terms in the White House, overseeing strong economic growth while engaging in bruising political battles with congressional Republicans.

 The Republican-controlled House of Representatives impeached him in 1998 on charges arising from his sexual relationship with White House intern Monica Lewinsky, but Clinton was acquitted by the Senate.
 He was only the second U.S. president to be impeached.
 Donald Trump would later become the third when he was impeached twice during his term.
 Clinton, a former Arkansas governor, has combined a folksy charm with deep knowledge of policy issues.
 He defeated an incumbent president, Republican George H.W.
 Bush, in 1992 and then beat longtime Republican Senator Bob Dole to win re-election in 1996.